Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 If you are using NVIDIA GPU devices for your workloads, including machine learning (ML), high performance computing (HPC), financial analytics, and video transcoding, you want to be able to monitor how efficiently you are using these devices.

-We provide a solution, based on the nvidia-smi tool, that will allow you to monitor GPU attached devices to your Kubernetes and OpenShift nodes, to review CPU/Memory utilization, Power consumption and more.
-Currently it is in the beta mode, and you will need to add the required dashboards to configurations manually.
-With the next versions we will include these dashboards as part of our application.
+We provide a solution, based on the nvidia-smi tool, that will allow you to monitor GPU devices attached to your Kubernetes and OpenShift nodes, to review GPU/Memory utilization, Power consumption and more.
+Currently it is in beta mode, and you will need to add the required dashboards to the configurations manually.
+In future versions we will include these dashboards as part of our application.

 NVIDIA (GPU)